Giuseppe Galli (composer)

 Giuseppe Galli was an Italian composer of the Baroque period.

 Scholarship

 Almost nothing is known about Giuseppe Galli, including the year of his birth and death.
-It is known that he was from the city of Milan where his anthology of music Sacri operis musici alternis modulis concinendi liber primus … missam unam vocibus novenis; 8 motecta octonis; 3 item cantiones musicis instrumentis was published in 1598.
+It is known that he was from the city of Milan, where his anthology of music Sacri operis musici alternis modulis concinendi liber primus … missam unam vocibus novenis; 8 motecta octonis; 3 item cantiones musicis instrumentis was published in 1598.
 Only the title page of this work survives.
-However, Galli's motet for eight-voices, Veni in hortum meum, was published in 1600 in an anthology from South Germany.
-This publications likely took the motet from Galli's 1598 anthology.
-The motet reveals Galli to be a skillful polychoral composer.
+However, Galli's motet for eight voices, Veni in hortum meum, was published in 1600 in an anthology from South Germany.
+This publication likely took the motet from Galli's 1598 anthology.
+The motet reveals Galli to be a skilful polychoral composer.
 No other details of the composer are known, and no other works by Galli are known to have survived.